ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 ## Limitations

 - L7 and TLS Termination are not available yet.
-- You have to set a GatewayIP for your Subnet (we plan to perform it automatically in the future).
+- You have to set a GatewayIP for your Subnet.

 > [!primary]
 >